tonethar/IGME-430-Spring-2021/projects/project-1.md

   - The easiest way to record a demo reel is to use Zoom - here is a 2-minute video on how to do this: https://www.youtube.com/watch?v=D617OXKhSYw
     - don't forget to "Share Screen" so that I can see you interacting with the project
     - please don't stress out over this requirement - I am the only one who will see the video - I won't be sharing or posting these
-    - 10% from project 1 grade if the video requirement is not completed
+    - 10% deducted from project 1 grade if the video requirement is not completed

 <a id="rubric" />